eMobility software engineering partner for EV charging systems

 ENGINEERING ASSET

-Because the architecture is reusable, nothing is built from scratch for each client.
 Proven components adapt to specific hardware and backend requirements.
-The result: faster integration, fewer protocol surprises during field deployment, and a lower risk profile for the overall project.
+The result: faster integration, fewer protocol surprises during field deployment, and conformance-preparation workflows built into the engineering baseline from the start.

 • Protocol Core.
 Message routing, state handling, profile support across OCPP functional blocks.